Livia-1212/Livia-1212/README.md

 I used GitHub Profile Generator to make this project, it allows you to create nice and simple GitHub Readme files that you can copy/paste and use in your profile.

-Skills: JAVA / PYTHON / SQL / JS / HTML
+Skills: JAVA / PYTHON / SQL / JS / HTML / PostgreSQL / Apache / Docker / API / MongoDB / Spring / Alembic

-- 🔭 I’m currently working on this page, and I'm in the process of improving my stats below.